Estimating Treatment Effects with Independent Component Analysis: Estimating Treatment Effects with ICA

-Under \cref{assum:lin_plr}, linear ICA recovers the source variables up to scaling and permutation.
-Assuming a \gls{sem} \gls{dgp} then resolves the permutation indeterminacy as it requires \mat{W} to be triangular.
-As in an \gls{anm} the noise variables have a coefficient one, which resolves the scaling indeterminacy to estimate the causal effect.
-We formalize this in the following lemma (proof is in \cref{subsec:app_lin_plr_ica}): \begin{restatable}{lem}{lemlinplrica}[Causal effect estimation in linear PLR with ICA] When \cref{assum:lin_plr} hold, then linear ICA identifies the causal effect $\theta$ at the global optimum of the loss in the infinite sample limit. \end{restatable}
+However, source recovery alone is insufficient for treatment effect estimation, as linear \gls{ica} cannot resolve permutations and scaling.
+Fortunately, we can use our knowledge of the \gls{plr} causal graph to resolve the permutation~\citep{reizinger_jacobian-based_2023}.
+Further, the canonical form of the \gls{anm} implies that the noise variables have a scalar factor of one~\citep{hoyer_nonlinear_2008}, which means that we can resolve the scaling as well.
+We formalize these findings in the following result, proved in \cref{subsec:app_lin_plr_ica}. \begin{restatable}[Treatment effect estimation with ICA]{proposition}{lemlinplrica} When \cref{assum:lin_plr} holds and $\Var(\eps)=1$, linear ICA identifies the causal effect $\theta$ at the global optimum of the loss in the infinite sample limit. \end{restatable}

-\cref{lem:lin_plr_ica} is the application of standard ICA theory and assumptions for causal effect estimation.
-However, to the best of our knowledge, we are the first to show how to use ICA to identify and estimate causal effects.
-Our result highlights a connection between the distinct fields of non-/semi-parametric estimation in statistics and econometrics, and \gls{bss} with \gls{ica} methods in identifiability theory.
-This opens up a new line of research, potentially combining the strong finite-sample guarantees in statistics with the wide range of (nonlinear) ICA methods.

-\paragraph{Linear PLR with multiple treatments.} The fact which observed variables correspond to covariates, treatment, and outcome is not used by the ICA algorithm.
-Thus, ICA can be extended to multiple treatments.
-We demonstrate this extension with two treatments and show how ICA can estimate treatment effects in this case.
+\cref{lem:lin_plr_ica} can be thought of as relaxing the assumptions and contextualizing the results of~\citet{shimizu_linear_2006} to show that \gls{ica} can be used to identify and consistently estimate treatment effects.
+This opens the door to new lines of inquiry connecting the well-developed methodology of \gls{ica} with the inferential goals of causal effect estimation.